kiwix/kiwix-js-pwa/scripts/Kiwix_JS_WikiMed_Release_Body.md

 ## This is the WikiMed UWP release (for Store or manual installation)

-It contains the <<date>> release of the WikiMed ZIM together with the changes detailed in the [CHANGELOG](https://github.com/kiwix/kiwix-js-windows/blob/Kiwix-JS-WikiMed/CHANGELOG.md).
+It contains the <<date>> release of the WikiMed ZIM together with the changes detailed in the [CHANGELOG](https://github.com/kiwix/kiwix-js-windows/blob/Kiwix-JS-WikiMed/CHANGELOG.md). **If you are running an older version of Windows (7/8), or Linux (Ubuntu, Debian), then you can use the [WikiMed Electron version](https://kiwix.github.io/kiwix-js-windows/wikimed-electron.html) instead.** For Windows XP or Vista, we have the [NWJS release](https://kiwix.github.io/kiwix-js-windows/kiwix-js-nwjs.html) (separate archive download required for NWJS version).
+If you are running **Windows 10**, then it is easiest to install this app from the Store here:

 **Status of store app: IN CERTIFICATION**

 https://www.microsoft.com/store/apps/9PHJSNP1CZ8J

-If you prefer not to use the Microsoft Store or wish to test a different build, please follow the instructions below the screenshot.
+The Store version will keep itself up-to-date, but if you prefer not to use the Microsoft Store or wish to test a different build, please follow the instructions below the screenshot.

 ![image](https://user-images.githubusercontent.com/4304337/107876789-192ba900-6ec0-11eb-8dcc-c1f7bc12b6f6.png)